By Wayne Chan

 He also has an enhancement from one strike of a prior conviction which prohibits him from probation in the future.

-PD De Anda, representing Hill for his arraignment, pleaded not guilty for Hill, and denied the enhancement.
+PD De Anda, representing the accused for his arraignment, pleaded not guilty for the accused, and denied the enhancement.

-Judge Reed said he was “willing to hear comments” on the possibility of releasing Hill without bail, noting, “I do not have a predisposition at the moment.”
+Judge Reed said he was “willing to hear comments” on the possibility of releasing the accused without bail, noting, “I do not have a predisposition at the moment.”

 “My position is he has a strike prior for homicide.
 He’s still committing crimes in prison by assaulting other inmates.
 He is now out and has a plethora of knives on a college campus,” Zambor argued.